-Press "Connect to Patient Device" (6) to connect to a Neurostimulator if the Neurostimulator will be implanted during the same procedure.

-Press "Exit" (8) to exit the Lead Placement module and return to the Home screen.
+- Press "Connect to Patient Device" (6) to connect to a Stimulator. - Press "Exit" (8) to exit the Lead Placement module and return to the Home screen.

 Note: Threshold data will be lost if the "Exit" button is used.
-To transfer thresholds, use "Connect to Patient Device" and connect to a Neurostimulator.
+To transfer thresholds, use "Connect to Patient Device" and connect to a Stimulator (or patient device).